WHAT IS THE FUSION FUND?

 - Any other reasonable costs associated with your project

 First, read the application guidelines which set out in detail what we’re looking for.

-The Fusion Fund is a two stage online application process.
+The Fusion Fund is an online application process.
 If you are applying as a group one person should be named as the lead applicant for the application process.
 The lead applicant has to be from a music discipline.

-First stage application: You are required to tell us about your achievements so far and put forward a proposal for your project.
+You are required to tell us about your achievements so far and put forward a draft project plan proposal for your chosen project.
+You should include a budget and a timeline for your activity and an explanation as to why this chosen project will be beneficial for your career development.
 You will be required to provide supporting evidence of your music in the form of recordings, videos and weblinks.
-We aim to make decisions in the first stage of applications within two weeks.
-If you are successful you will be invited to apply for the second stage.

 You must also supply a reference from an eminent musician or music professional not connected with your project.